NEET/JEE Coaching Scholarship

 Answer:

-Ans.
-The answer is the option (a) Periderm
+The answer is option (a) Periderm

-Explanation: Periderm because the potato is a modified stem and the outermost layer of the stem is a periderm.
+Explanation: Periderm because the potato is a modified stem, and the outermost layer of the stem is a periderm.

 Question:15